mennetorelli/Plumberz/README.md

-This version shows another powerful feature of Conduit: in addition of being able to combine multiple components together by connecting the output of the upstream to the input of the downstream via the `.|` operator, we can also exploit **monadic composition**: we can combine simple conduits in more complex ones using the standard monadic interface (or do-notation).
+This version shows another powerful feature of Conduit: in addition of being able to combine multiple components together by connecting the output of the upstream to the input of the downstream via the `.|` operator, we can also exploit **monadic composition**: we can combine simple conduits in more complex ones using the standard monadic interface (or `do`-notation).
 In our example, we exploited monadic composition in the "inner" conduit, because the accumulation part with `takeWhileCE isAlphaNum .| foldC`, the `dropCE` and the producing `yield` are packed together in a single `do` block.